 The camping areas are nice there is a pool, nature center, general store, disk golf, and trails that run through the campground.

 Lake Almanor is a great summer destination for some time out on the water or for exploring nature.
 Nestled in the mountains about 3 hours north of Sacramento.
 This mountain lake is known for its water-sports and picture-perfect mountain views.

 The area is cold and gets about 121 inches of snow per year, so if you want to go boating make sure you visit in the summer when it’s warm.
 On nice days in the summer the average temp is around 85 degrees and you will find that lake full of people enjoying water-sports.

 There are many different marinas, restaurants, cabins, campgrounds, and beach areas that line the 45 miles of shoreline.
 You can rent boats, jet-skis, kayaks, and more.
 Another popular spot is the 9.6 mile Lake Almanor Recreation Trail, which you will get to see scenic views of the lake and mountains.
 It is popular for biking and walking.

 Up in the San Bernadino Mountains, about 2 hours east of Los Angeles is Big Bear Lake.
-Know for picturesque views, watersports, and hiking this is one of the best lakes in California for some outdoor recreation and exploration.
+Know for picturesque views, water sports, and hiking, this lake is great place for outdoor recreation and exploration.